PRIZM-Experiment/prizm-data-wrangling/README.md

     },
 }
 ```
-A similar pattern results when data associated with different categories, instruments, or channels are loaded.
-With the exception of the timestamp information, data tied to both polarization channels are listed directly under a category or instrument key, while data associated with a particular polarization channel are listed under the appropriate channel key.
+In general, the data associated with both polarization channels are listed directly under their respective category or instrument key, as illustrated by the `antenna`, `res100`, `res50`, `short`, and `noise` entries listed under the `Switch` key.
+In contrast, the data associated with a particular polarization channel are listed under the appropriate channel key, as examplified by the `time_sys_start`, `time_sys_stop`, and `pol` entries under both the `100MHz` and `EW` keys.